Download a PDF of our Interpretation Development Guidelines

 - Species extinct in the wild (how public gardens can be an insurance policy against extinction)

-- Species that demonstrate geographic relationships – local, national, regional, global
+- Species that demonstrate geographic relationships – local to global

 - Recalcitrant species (value of seed banks and living collections)

-- CITES species (threats and trade restrictions of economically important species)
+- CITES species (threats/trade restrictions of economically important species)

 - Threatened species that is a Crop Wild Relative

-- Species not currently threatened (predicted threatened, non-threatened native, etc.)
+- Species not currently threatened (predicted threatened, native, etc.)